It is raining here in the California foothills, and that means something beautiful: snow in the mountains!

 - 1 teaspoon fresh grated ginger about 1” piece

 - ¼ teaspoon baking soda

-In a bowl or mixer, combine the pumpkin puree, eggs, vanilla extract, grated ginger and brown sugar.
+- In a bowl or mixer, combine the pumpkin puree, eggs, vanilla extract, lemon juice, grated ginger and coconut sugar.
 In a separate bowl, add the remaining ingredients and sift/whisk to combine.
 Incorporate the dry ingredients into the pumpkin mixture and mix just until all ingredients are incorporated.